 - Margin = Your own capital

 - Leverage = The borrowed capital you receive from your broker

 If you can separate these two variables you will have a much easier time understanding your risk factors and also how much money you are required to deposit in order to open a certain position size.
 Now, our calculator at the top will tell you the margin requirement for the position you are inserting so keep in mind that the calculated dollar amount is what is required from your own capital to open the position.

 Other traders also ask

-The margin requirement in Forex is easy to calculate if you have a leverage calculator at hand.
-Use our forex margin and leverage calculator at the top of this page and follow the short guide to calculate your own margin.
+The margin requirement in any market is easy to calculate if you have a leverage calculator at hand.
+Use our leverage calculator at the top of this page and follow the short guide to calculate your own margin.

 A 5% margin means that you need to add 5% of your own capital in order to open the position.
 For example, if you want to open a position size of $20,000, then a 5% margin requirement would be $20,000 x 0.05 = $1000.

-The best way to calculate leverage and margin in stocks is to use our calculator at the top of this page.
-Use the calculator and our quick guide for stocks to find out your own margin requirement.
+The best way to calculate leverage and margin in trading is to use our calculator at the top of this page.
+Use the leverage calculator and our quick guide for how to calculate to find out your own margin requirement.

 The commodity margin is calculated the same way as any other asset class.
 Follow our guide for commodity leverage calculating and use our calculator at the top of this page to find out how much money is required for your position.